mihaigaita/video-player/README.md

 - Volume slider expands horizontally on hover
 - Control buttons increase in size on full-screen
 - Brief pause / play feedback icon transition is shown in the center of the video
-- Playback of timeline red bar is smoothed to mask the slow 4Hz video "timeupdate" event
+- Playback of timeline red bar is smoothed using requestAnimationFrame instead of video "timeupdate" event
 - A preview of the peeked time is shown for the timeline as well, using a gray bar behind the main red one
 - A dark backdrop is enabled when dragging the timeline thumb (i.e. when manually changing the current time position)